 For many children with autism writing activities can help reinforce what they have learned.
-The following exercises can help when our kids need extra help.
+The following exercises can help when our kids need extra practice.

 This is a pre-writing technique, ideal for children who need an introduction into what the letters look like and how to write them.

 Find a bin or a tray.
-Pour sand or oatmeal into the bin or tray to a level of about 1/4 inch deep.
-You could even use grits or anything similar that you have on hand.
-(Of course, you would use only dry, uncooked oatmeal or grits.
-I know you know that, but just saying:)
+Pour dry sand or oatmeal into the bin or tray to a level of about 1/4 inch deep.
+You could even use dry grits or anything similar that you have on hand.

-Have your child make letters in the sand or oatmeal with her finger.
-Place pictures of each letter within her view so she can copy the letters in the sand or oatmeal.
+Have them make letters in the sand or oatmeal with their finger.
+Place pictures of each letter within their view so they can copy the letters in the sand or oatmeal.

-If she needs help, you can use the hand-over-hand technique.
-This involves simply placing your hand over hers and moving her finger through the sand to make the letter.
+If they need help, you can use the hand-over-hand technique.
+This involves simply placing your hand over theirs and moving their finger through the sand to make the letter.

-As she learns the letters, you can fade the hand-over-hand assistance.
-Fading your assistance means gradually reducing the amount of help you are giving her until she is writing the letters entirely on her own.
+As they learn the letters, you can fade the hand-over-hand assistance.
+Fading your assistance means gradually reducing the amount of help you are giving until they are writing the letters entirely on their own.

-Seat your child in front of a dry-erase board that is vertical (either nailed to a wall or leaning against a wall).
-Have her write her name, address, phone number, or any other words you think of that she can handle.
-Writing on a vertical surface will help to train her to hold her arm down when she writes.
+Seat your child in front of a large dry-erase board that is vertical (either nailed to a wall or leaning against a wall).
+Have them write their name, address, phone number, or any other words you think of that they can handle.
+Writing on a vertical surface will help to train them to hold their arm down when they write.

-Another variation of this writing exercise is to have her sit on a large therapy ball as she writes.
+Another variation of the dry erase board exercise is to have them sit on a large therapy ball as they write.
 Sitting on a therapy ball provides sensory stimulation and has been shown to improve writing legibility and behavior.
 It also strengthens muscle tone and coordination.

 You can also purchase a dry-erase board with lines already printed on it.
 The lines look like those that are printed on first-grade paper.
-I purchased one of these at Wal-Mart.
-If you can’t find one at Wal-Mart or Target or some other store, you could try Amazon.
-Last I checked, Amazon had a board with the lines on one side and a plain side for drawing.
+I purchased one of these at Wal-Mart, but they are also available on Amazon here.
+One side has the lines printed on it, and the other side is plain for drawing.

 And there are a variety of others available on Amazon.